wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 	admin.site.register(Category, CategoryAdmin)
 	admin.site.register(Page)

 Try out the admin interface and add in a new category.
 Pretty cool, hey!

+Now that we have addressed the first problem, we can ensure that the slug field is also unique, by adding the contraint to the slug field i.e.

+{lang="python",linenos=off}
+	slug = models.SlugField(unique=True)

-Now that we have added in the slug field we can now use the slugs to uniquely identify the category via the URLs :-).
+Now that we have added in the slug field we can now use the slugs to uniquely identify each category :-).
+We could of added the unique constraint earlier, but if we performed the migration and set everything to be an empty string be default it would have given raised an error.
+This is because the unique constraint would have been violated.
+We could of deleted the database and then recreated everything - but that is not always desirable.

+W> ###Migration Woes
+W>
+W> It is always best to plan out your database in advance and avoid changing them.
+W> Making a population script means that you easily recreate your database if you need to delete it.
+W> Sometimes it is just better to just delete the database and recreate everything than try and work out where the conflict is coming from.
+W> A neat exercise is to write a script to output the data in the database so that any changes you make can be saved out into a file that can be read in later.

 ### Category Page Workflow
 Now to implement the category pages so that they can be accessed via `/rango/category/<category-name-slug>/` we need to make a number of changes and undertake the following steps: